 Magnet – Alnico 2

 And about that Diablo = Iommi confusion.
 The Duncan Custom Shop Iommi set is reported to have a different wind and degaussed magnets.
-So for the umpteenth, no, it’s not the same.
+So for the umpteenth time, no, it’s not the same.
 However, if you have or would prefer the El Diablo, and based on my experience with other Iommi-themed pickups, the El Diablo can definitely make Iommi vibes happen for you.

 For reference, this Seymour Duncan Custom Shop El Diablo humbucker pickup set evaluation was conducted with a Fractal Axe-Fx II XL+ featuring Celestion Impluse Responses and Fractal MFC-101 MIDI Foot Controller.
-Real cabs used were Marshall 1960B cabs loaded with Celestion Vintage 30s and G12M Greenbacks.
+Real cabs in use are Marshall 1960B cabs with Celestion Vintage 30s and G12M Greenbacks.